MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-sharepoint-online.md

 ### Step 3: Create a Microsoft Entra application registration

-The SharePoint Online indexer uses this Microsoft Entra application for authentication.
+The SharePoint and OneDrive indexer uses this Microsoft Entra application for authentication.

 1. Sign in to the [Azure portal](https://portal.azure.com).